mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/collections/create.md

 Collections are subsets of offers based on predefined conditions defined by a marketer, such as category of the offer.

-You can create a collection by making a POST request to the [!DNL Offer Library] API, while providing your container ID.
+You can create a collection by making a POST request to the [!DNL Offer Library] API.

 ## Accept and Content-Type headers {#accept-and-content-type-headers}